openhab/openhab-docs/installation/synology.md

 ## Configuration

-The location of configuration files by OpenHAB differs depending on wether or not a shared folder named `public` exists:
+The location of configuration files by openHAB differs depending on wether or not a shared folder named `public` exists:

 - with public share folder: `/volume1/public/openHAB/conf/`
 - without public share folder: `/volume1/@appstore/openHAB/conf/`